 Presented by: Nick Brown, director of workforce development, AEA

-- Upon registration, the student receives access to online modules to complete before the in-person session.
+- Upon registration, the student will receive access to online modules to complete before the virtual live session.

 - Calculate series and parallel circuits using Ohm's law.